nvimdev/guard.nvim/README.md

 ## Further configuration

-You can easily create your own configuration that's not in `guard-collection`, see [CUSTOMIZE.md](./CUSTOMIZE.md).
+You can easily create your own configuration that's not in `guard-collection`, see [`help guard.nvim-creating-new-configurations`](./CUSTOMIZE.md).

-For more niche use cases, [ADVANCED.md](./ADVANCED.md) demonstrates how to:
+For more niche use cases, [`help guard.nvim-advanced-tips`](./ADVANCED.md) demonstrates how to:

 - Write your own formatting logic using the `fn` field.
 - Write your own linting logic using the `fn` field.